9 Things You Need to Know About Lent

 30. The Sundays of this time of year are called the First, Second, Third, Fourth, and Fifth Sundays of Lent [emphasis added].
 The Sixth Sunday, on which Holy Week begins, is called, "Palm Sunday of the Passion of the Lord."

-6. Why is the number forty significant?
+6. Why is the Number 40 Significant?

-Pope Benedict explains:
+Pope Benedict explained this way:

 Lent recalls the forty days of our Lord’s fasting in the desert, which He undertook before entering into His public ministry.
 We read in the Gospel: “Jesus was led up by the Spirit into the wilderness to be tempted by the devil.
 He fasted for forty days and forty nights, and afterwards he was hungry” (Mt 4,1-2).
 Like Moses, who fasted before receiving the tablets of the Law (cf. Ex 34,28) and Elijah’s fast before meeting the Lord on Mount Horeb (cf. 1 Kings19,8), Jesus, too, through prayer and fasting, prepared Himself for the mission that lay before Him, marked at the start by a serious battle with the tempter [Message for Lent 2009].

-Ash Wednesday and Good Friday are days of fast.
+Ash Wednesday and Good Friday are days of fasting.
 The law of fast binds those who are from 18 to 59 years old, unless they are excused for a sufficient reason (e.g., a medical condition that requires more frequent food, etc.).

 According to the Church’s official rules (as opposed to someone’s personal summary of them):